Skip to main content

 This feature is available starting from the Essential plan and above.

-Use a glossary to keep project translations consistent.
+A glossary helps maintain consistency across project translations.
 Any contributor can add terms to the project glossary.
-If a term is used in the source language translation, it will automatically show up in the editor's inline suggestion box.
+When a term from the glossary is used in the source language translation, it will automatically appear in the editor's inline suggestion box.

 Getting started

-To get started, open your project and proceed to the Glossary page by clicking the corresponding menu item:
+To begin, open your project and navigate to the Glossary page by clicking the corresponding menu item:

-If your glossary already contains some terms, you'll see a different screen:
+If your glossary already contains terms, you'll see a different screen:

 Let's start by adding a new entry.